PelsGit/AzureVirtualWan/README.md

 * Azure Virtual WAN Any to Any
 * Azure Virtual WAN Secure Hub

-The Labs are built using Microsoft Bicep :muscle: Infra as Code language.
+The Labs are built using Microsoft Bicep :muscle: DSL.

 For the full experience with this Lab, you can read my blogpost here: